 Prerequisite: Must have been a REALTOR® for one full year prior to the term starting.
 Requirement: Attendance of an annual training session.

-Professional Development Committee (1 year term)
+Professional Development Committee (1-year term)

-Responsible for assisting in the planning of education and professional development offerings to meet the needs of our membership.
+Responsible for assisting in planning education and professional development offerings to meet the needs of our membership.
 Including, but is not limited to: courses, designation/certifications, RSCK EdTV, Smart Start, and Lunch & Learns.
 Additionally, committee members will work to create awareness and enthusiasm among members to attend courses offered, including professional designations.

-Professional Standards Committee (3 year term)
+Professional Standards Committee (3-year term)

 Committee members serve on Hearing Panels as required to hear matters of alleged unethical conduct by the Association’s members or to provide arbitration as requested.
 The Professional Standards Committee is similar to a court, in that they adjudicate matters that come before them.
 The Professional Standards Committee makes decisions on matters involving the Code of Ethics or disputes generally involving commissions and compensation.

-Standard Forms Committee (2 year term)
+Standard Forms Committee (2-year term)

 Evaluate and suggest changes to the Board of Directors for approval to keep contracts, addendums, and forms used in conducting real estate transactions current.
 Utilizing verbiage that is clear and concise for easy interpretation by clients and creates balanced forms that are fair for all parties.
-Condiser member requests and review forms with review/revision dates older than 3 years.
+Consider member requests and review forms with review/revision dates older than 3 years.
 Maintain legal counsel approval on all forms.

-Young Professionals Network Committee (2 Year Term)
+Young Professionals Network Committee (2-year Term)